hoodunit/purescript-nix-bootstrap/README.md

 ### Updating all system dependencies

+System dependencies are specified using Nix in `default.nix`.
+The versions of those dependencies installed are determined by the version of pinned Nix package set specified in `nixpkgs.json`.
+Specifically, `nixpkgs.json` contains a Git repository commit hash and an SHA256 hash of the contents of the repository for verification.
+The repository specifies the versions of dependencies that are being used by default.
+They can also be overridden as needed.

-Find the hash of the commit you want from the nixpkgs-channels repository (https://github.com/nixos/nixpkgs-channels), then dump it to `nixpkgs.json` with the following command (substituting the hash for the one you want):
+To update the pinned version, find the hash of the commit you want from the nixpkgs-channels repository (https://github.com/nixos/nixpkgs-channels), then dump it to `nixpkgs.json` with the following command (substituting the hash for the one you want):

 ```
 nix-prefetch-git https://github.com/nixos/nixpkgs-channels --rev cfafd6f5a819472911eaf2650b50a62f0c143e3e > nixpkgs.json
 ```

+Commit the result.

 ### Editor support